jdaw1/placemat/Documentation/not_glasses.md

 Page size is `TastingNotesPaperType`, which North Americans should change from the default of `/A4` to `/USL`&nbsp;= 8&frac12;&Prime;&times;11&Prime;.

-Which wines appear on which TN pages is controlled by `GlassesOnTastingNotePages`, a depth-two array of the same structure as `GlassesOnSheets`.
+Which wines appear on which TN pages is controlled by `GlassesOnTastingNotePages`, a depth-two array of the same structure as [`GlassesOnSheets`](page_level.md#glassesonsheets-and-glassesontastingnotepages).
 E.g., a possible non-default value might be `/GlassesOnTastingNotePages [  [0 2 4 6 8 10] [1 3 5 7 9 11]  ] def`, which puts alternate wines over two pages.

-The glasses page uses arrays `Circlearrays`, `Titles`, `Abovetitles`, `Belowtitles`, `Overtitles`.
+The glasses page uses arrays `Circlearrays` and `Titles`.
 The tasting-note pages use `CirclearraysTastingNotes` and `TitlesTastingNotes`, which by default equal `Circlearrays` and `Titles` respectively.
 Why?
 Consider a vertical, so multiple years of one house.